MengXinSheQu/AudioApi/README.md

 # [English]AudioAPI

-This is an API library.
-This API has nested dependencies and does not require adding any other dependencies.
+This is an API library for SCP:SL.

 This API add <b>Voice Player Component</b> and <b>Music Dummy Spawner</b> to the SCP:SL server, as well as more events for developers to use.